talkable/talkable-docs/source/campaigns/campaign_types.rst

 Advocate Dashboard
 ------------------

-The Advocate Dashboard campaigns provide the Advocates a great insight on each of their shares as well as their associated rewards.
-The Advocates are motivated to share more to achieve more rewards and can make that directly from their Dashboards.
+The Advocate Dashboard campaigns provide Advocates a great insight on each of their shares as well as their associated rewards.
+Advocates are motivated to share more to achieve more rewards and can make that directly from their Dashboards.

 .. image:: /_static/img/campaign_types/dashboard-type.png